watzon/xmler/README.md

 # What am I

-dict2xml is a python package for converting python dictionaries into valid XML.
+xmler is a python package for converting python dictionaries into valid XML.
 Most XML conversion utilities out there don't seem to provide any namespace support, which was my main reason for creating this package.
 Inspiration was drawn from the current most popular dictionary to  XML conversion utility [dicttoxml](https://github.com/quandyfactory/dicttoxml).

 # Details

-dict2xml has a very specific api that it abides by and, for now, doesn't have very good error handling.
+xmler has a very specific api that it abides by and, for now, doesn't have very good error handling.
 Getting namespace support with python dictionaries is not easy so there may be some quirks.

 To be used with this package your dictionary must be formatted in the following way: